keramics/keramics/docs/formats/src/ntfs.md

 ### The attribute list attribute

+The attribute list attribute ($ATTRIBUTE_LIST) is used to store MFT attributes outside the MFT entry, e.g. when the MFT entry is too small to store all the attributes.

-The attribute list attribute ($ATTRIBUTE_LIST) is a list of attributes in an MFT entry.
-The attributes stored in the list are placeholders for other attributes.
-Some of these attributes could not be stored in the MFT entry due to space limitations.
-The attribute list attribute can be stored as either a resident (for a small amount of data) and non-resident MFT attribute.
+The entries in the list reference the location of MFT attributes.
+The attribute list attribute can be stored as either a resident (for a small amount of data) or non-resident MFT attribute.

-The attribute list contains an attribute list entry for every cluster block of attribute data.

 > Note that MFT entry 0 also can contain an attribute list and allows to store
 > listed attributes beyond the first data run.

+#### The attribute list

+An attribute list consists of:

+* one or more attribute list entries

 #### The attribute list entry

-The attribute list entry (ATTRIBUTE_LIST_ENTRY) is of variable size and consists of:
+An attribute list entry (ATTRIBUTE_LIST_ENTRY) is of variable size and consists of:

 | Offset | Size | Value | Description